Family Reunification Parole Processes

 Step 6: Beneficiary seeks parole at the port of entry.

-- CBP will inspect each beneficiary arriving at a port of entry inside a U.S. airport under this process and will consider each individual, on a case-by-case basis, for a grant of discretionary parole for a period of up to three years.
+- CBP will inspect each beneficiary arriving at a port of entry inside a U.S. airport under this process and will consider each individual, on a case-by-case basis, for a grant of discretionary parole for a period of up to 3 years.

 Step 7: Beneficiary is paroled into the United States.